moinwiki/moin/docs/devel/development.rst

   - creates an in-memory Item

     + by fetching the item of name "WikiItem" from storage
-    + it looks at the mimetype of this item, which is stored in the metadata
+    + it looks at the contenttype of this item, which is stored in the metadata
-    + it creates an appropriately typed Item instance, depending on the mimetype
+    + it creates an appropriately typed Item instance, depending on the contenttype
   - calls Item._render_data() to determine what the rendered item looks like as HTML
   - renders the `show_item.html` template and returns the rendered item html